Takazudo/takazudo.github.com/_blogsrc/jekyll/_posts/2012-04-14-grunt-coffee.md

 };
 {% endhighlight %}

 First, I created two helpers - `coffee_dir_to_dir` and `coffee_multi_to_one`.
 These are helpers which invoke coffee commands I wrote above.
 "Directory to directory" or "multiple files to one".
 You can see how I used "exec" helper here ,too.
-The comiled results will be passed to `handleResult`.
+The compiled results will be passed to `handleResult`.
 In `handleResult`, it shows growl if compiling got error.
 If not, it logs that compiling was done.

 The last part of the code above defines `coffee` multiTask.
 In this task, grunt calls the helpers what I craeted from config values.
 Overall, this multiTasks is the surface of this task file.
 Let's see how this works with concrete `grunt.js` file.